 - Antitrust laws were developed to promote free and open competition in the marketplace.

 - Accurate and thorough record-keeping and accounting, in accordance with generally accepted accounting practices and principles.

 - Established protocol when doing business with government entities.

 - Ensuring all statements made to government officials are accurate and to the best of our knowledge as per the False Claims Act.

-If you find that you have encountered an unethical or illegal situation or behavior while at work, GiaCare is committed to providing you with a comfortable method for which you can seek advice or report your concerns.
-Confidentiality will be maintained to the fullest extent while keeping in mind what is in the best interest of the employee, our company, and GiaCare’s obligation to act ethically and responsibly.
+GiaCare is committed to providing you avenues to seek advice, or report concerns if you encounter unethical or illegal situations/behavior while on the job.
+Confidentiality will be maintained to the fullest extent while keeping in mind what is in the best interest of the employee and GiaCare.
+Further, GiaCare must and will uphold its obligation to act ethically and responsibly.

 DUNS #118098867 • CAGE Code 60PS4